 **Good Leadership is All About Goal Setting**

 We all understand the value of setting goals.
 In _Fail Safe Leadership_, Linda L. Martin and Dr. David G. Mutchler note that “we are goal seekers by nature, but we are not goal setters by habit or design.”
 Also, the human tendency is toward negativity in the face of change or hardship.
 Organizations need a process to make sure the defined results do happen.
 It is easy to set goals, but achieving goals doesn’t happen in spite of everyone’s best intentions.
-According to Martin and Mutchler, the organization needs the implementation of a goal setting and goal achievement process.
+According to Martin and Mutchler, the organization needs to implement a goal-setting and goal-achievement process.

 The goals achievement process begins with the formulation of clear goals.
 Martin and Mutchler suggest using the **SMART** system